 Out of all common injuries in car accidents, spinal cord injuries cause the most lasting complications.

 Damage to the spinal cord or nerves causes permanent changes in strength and sensation below the affected area.

 In many cases, victims experience reduced motor and sensory function, also known as paralysis.

 The severity of the injury often determines the type of paralysis experienced by the victim.

 Paraplegia is the most common form of paralysis after a car accident and affects the lower parts of the body, such as the pelvis and legs.

 If the trauma occurs higher on the spinal cord, it may result in more serious forms of paralysis, such as tetraplegia or quadriplegia.
 In this case, the arms, pelvis, and legs may be fully or partially immobilized.

-Contact an Experienced Richmond Car Accident Attorney Today
+Contact an Experienced Virginia Car Accident Attorney Today

-Whether your injury results in a short-term disability or lifelong complications, our personal injury attorneys in Richmond, VA will fight for the support you need to recover.
-If you or a loved one sustains an injury in a car accident, contact us to schedule a free consultation.
+Whether your injury results in a short-term disability or lifelong complications, our Virginia personal injury attorneys in Richmond, VA will fight for the support you need to recover.